bang-olufsen/bang_olufsen-hacs/README.md

 The Halo can currently only be added through Zeroconf discovery.
 Afterwards, add a configuration to the Halo by entering the options by pressing the `CONFIGURE` button.

+All actions have to be manually defined for each entity type, which is why not all entities work at this point.

+Generally "wheel" events are handled by counting the number of detents in a "rotation" with a resetting timeout of currently 125ms and acting accordingly.
+This means that an action is called only when the wheel has been stationary for 125ms.
+This seems to be the most stable way to handle entities that are "slow" to change states.

 #### Current features

 - Add pages containing Home Assistant Entities as buttons
   - Support for Binary Sensor entities
   - Support for Button / Input Button entities
+  - Support for Light entities
   - Support for Number / Input Number entities
   - Support for Sensor entities
   - Support for Switch / Input Boolean entities